-Droppings are often readily observed, especially for mammals.
-Fresh droppings are black, shiny and moist.
-Old droppings are dry, brown or gray.
-Black and white droppings could be from a bird, snake or lizard.
+Droppings often are readily observed, especially for mammals.
+Fresh droppings are black, shiny, and moist.
+Old droppings are dry and brown or gray.
+Black and white droppings could be from a bird, snake, or lizard.
 Size is important for identification.
-Rats, mice, chipmunks and toads leave droppings the size of a rice grain.
-Rabbit droppings are pea size and usually brown.
+Rats, mice, chipmunks, and toads leave droppings the size of a rice grain.
+Rabbit droppings are pea-size and usually brown.
 Deer droppings are large ovals and could be deposited loosely or in a large clump, depending on diet.
-Even in a clump, individual pellets can be easily recognized.
+Even in a clump, individual pellets can be recognized easily.

 Digging is another obvious sign of animal damage.
 Here again, there are important clues to identify the culprit.
 There are excellent online resources that can guide a homeowner to the culprit.
 One guide is available from the Iowa State University Extension and Outreach website (naturalresources.extension.iastate.edu/wildlife/diagnosing-holes-yard).
 The diameter of the hole is a clue to the size of the animal.
-If a dirt mound is present, this could be a sign of a woodchuck, turtle, armadillo or coyote.
-If a dirt mound is not present, this could indicate a chipmunk, skunk, mole or vole.
-Armadillos dig an inverted, cone-shaped hole, 3 to 4 inches deep and 1 to 2 in. in diameter.
+If a dirt mound is present, this could be a sign of a woodchuck, turtle, armadillo, or coyote.
+If a dirt mound is not present, this could indicate a chipmunk, skunk, mole, or vole.
+Armadillos dig an inverted, cone-shaped hole, 3 to 4 in. deep and 1 to 2 in. in diameter.
 Digging is not always diagnostic.
 Digging by a dog and a squirrel can be very similar.

-Tunnels in the dirt but near the surface are likely from a mole or vole.
-Remember, moles eat insects, earthworms or grubs.
-Voles eat plants and plant parts like bulbs, roots, tubers or bark.
-Try this simple procedure to distinguish moles from voles.
+Tunnels in the dirt but near the surface likely are from a mole or vole.
+Remember, moles eat insects, earthworms, or grubs.
+Voles eat plants and plant parts like bulbs, roots, tubers, or bark.

 Finally, ask “What was the height where damage occurred?”
-Deer can easily reach 4½ to 6 feet up the stem while rabbits and woodchucks reach about 1 foot or more.
+Deer can easily reach 4½ to 6 ft up the stem while rabbits and woodchucks reach about 1 ft or more.
 Vole and chipmunk damage is usually close to the ground and could be restricted to roots.

-There are others signs of nuisance wildlife as well.
+There are other signs of nuisance wildlife as well.
 One annoying habit of wildlife invaders is noise.
 Noise inside a wall could be mice.
 Noise inside the attic or crawl space could be mice, bats, squirrels, raccoons, skunks, opossums or birds.
-Noise in a chimney often suggests the culprit is a squirrel, raccoon, bird or bat.
-Attic noise at night could be mice, bats or flying squirrels, while attic noise during the day could be gray squirrels.
+Noise in a chimney often suggests the culprit is a squirrel, raccoon, bird, or bat.
+Attic noise at night could be mice, bats, or flying squirrels, while attic noise during the day could be gray squirrels.

-Before you panic, spend a lot of money to hire someone or sell your house, think of the model we will define as H-E-R-L. Work through this model and you may be able to solve most problems yourself.
+Before you panic, spend a lot of money to hire someone, or sell your house, think of the model we will define as H-E-R-L. Work through this model and you may be able to solve most problems yourself.
 The letters in the HERL model stand for specific actions you, as the homeowner, can take to deal with many nuisance wildlife situations: habitat modification, exclusion, removal or repellents, and lethal control.
-The steps in the model are outlined below.
+This section outlines the steps in this model.